 Jewish Veg was founded in 1975 as Jewish Vegetarians of North America by Jonathan Wolf, the organization’s first president.
 Initial leaders also included Charles Stahler, Debra Wasserman, Isaac Luchinsky, Florence Mitrani, Richard Schwartz, and Rabbi Noach Valley.
 They were motivated by a desire to show that Jewish teachings are most consistent with plant-based diets.

 Originally an entirely volunteer-run organization, JVNA hired its first full-time staff member, Jeffrey Spitz Cohan, in 2013 as its executive director.
-Under his leadership, in 2015 JVNA was renamed Jewish Veg and began to hire additional staff.
-Currently, Jewish Veg comprises five full-time staff members, a Board of Directors, an Advisory Council, a Rabbinic Council, and thousands of members across North America and elsewhere.
+In 2015 JVNA was renamed Jewish Veg and began to hire additional staff.
+Currently, Jewish Veg comprises three full-time staff members, a Board of Directors, an Advisory Council, a Rabbinic Council, and thousands of members across North America and elsewhere.

 Board of Directors